 The regulation of appetite, fat storage, is far from these few hormones.
 There are more and complex mechanisms discovered.
 You have learned a bit of the regulation involved but there is no doubt that the key to feeling full is related to the nerves in the upper part of the stomach (and more than just the Vagus nerve).

 You need to put a small, measured volume of good food in your stomach three to four times a day.
 This will allow you to have your appetite dimmed and to lose weight.
 The key here is your active participation in this process, not just guessing at the number of calories that you are eating, but that you are measuring what you eat.
 Do not guess the amount and do not wait until you “feel full.”

 Successful patients do a few other simple things: they don’t wash the food out of their stomach with liquids.
 They eat quality food, not junk.

 Our goal is to help you work with your Lap-band to lose weight

-Having the band is a journey: it is not an end in itself.
-Unlike any diet you have been on, or whatever gimmick you have bought—the decision to have a gastric band is the start of a journey, and unlike other programs, the band can provide biofeedback that will assist you to make the changes that are necessary for long-term healthy weight loss and maintenance.
-The band allows you to have a permanent lifestyle change.
+Having the Lap-band is a journey: it is not an end in itself.
+Unlike any diet you have been on, or whatever gimmick you have bought—the decision to have a Lap-band is the start of a journey, and unlike other programs, the Lap-band can provide biofeedback that will assist you to make the changes that are necessary for long-term healthy weight loss and maintenance.
+The Lap-band allows you to have a permanent lifestyle change.